woothee/woothee-site-app/perl/README.md

 # How to update/deploy

 1. update Woothee version in Dockerfile
-1. `gcloud app deploy --project woothee-demo --version perl`
+1. `gcloud app deploy --project woothee-demo`